 - UI elements: Different UI elements must be tested for their size and appearance on the screen, including buttons, icons, headings, images, text fields, checkboxes, etc.

-- Colour and theme: The app UI and the colour theme should look compatible beyond all the mobile phones as colour and theme vary from one device to another.
+- Color and theme: The app UI and the color theme should look compatible beyond all the mobile phones as color and theme vary from one device to another.
 The font style is required to be tested to avoid inconsistency in the app’s look and feel.